 13 Things Servers Won’t Eat at Their Own Restaurants

-From mashed potatoes that could kill you to ice cubes with a dirty secret, these servers have ~ seen ~ some things!
+From reused garnishes to ice cubes with a dirty secret, these servers have seen some things!

 Unpopular items on the salad bar never get replaced

 Note: The statements below reflect individual opinions expressed at the time of writing and are not representative of any group or organization.